-- increases the duration or intensity of training too quickly
+- increases training duration or intensity too quickly

 - trains on hills

-- is a novice who begins training too hard before he’s conditioned
+- is a novice who begins training too hard without proper conditioning

 - runs in improper or outworn footwear

-- pronates (turns his feet outward) while running
+- turns their feet outward (pronates) while running

 - has flat feet or fallen arches